Curiosity's Footprints

 I wander through life like a beachcomber.

-But I place wit above trinkets and chintz,
+Placing wit above life's trinkets and chintz,

-seeking thinkers and poets like Homer.
+I seek thinkers and poets like Homer.

-Many see me as a shiftless roamer,
+Many peg me as a shiftless roamer,

 but I am anything but commonplace.

-Humanity defines the human race;
+Humanity defines the human race:

 godlike, with a predilection for war.